shenghanqin/tvmaze-nextjs/README.md

 npm run dev
 ```

-5. Open your browser and navigate to `http://localhost:3000` to access Cineworld.
+5. Open your browser and navigate to `http://localhost:3000` to access Xiaoxiliworld.

 ## Tech Stack